vnx-admin/megabrain/README.md

-pyPF and pyOpenBSD is requied.
+pyPF and pyOpenBSD are requied.

 pf.conf.example - example config for PF in OpenBSD.